ASTM E1933 Standard Practice for Measuring and Compensating for Emissivity Using Infrared Imaging Radiometers

 Specimen Preparation

-Surfaces cleaned and prepared with emissive aids like black tape or coatings, are needed.
+Surfaces cleaned and prepared with emissive aids, such as black tape or coatings, are needed.

 Specimen Dimensions